Ryan-Amaral/PyTPG/README.md

 # tpg-python
 A python implementation of Tangled Program Graphs.
-A major refactor was recently implemented to clean up the API and improve performance, the old more feature filled version can be found [here](https://github.com/Ryan-Amaral/PyTPG/tree/93fb031f88a724087a80c0447f69f87ed25a3e04).
-This version will be gradually updated to contain features as described in TODO below.
+A major refactor was recently implemented to clean up the API and improve performance.

 ## Setup